 Example 3.
 A wetland creation project costs \$23,800.
-The applicant organization receives grants for \$14,600 from another source.
-The NPCA Grant would then cover 75% of the remaining costs (\$6,900), the landowner is responsible for the remaining costs (\$2,300)
+A partner agency will provide \$7,500 towards the cost of the project.
+The landowner will assist the NPCA by entering into a conservation agreement with the partner agency.
+The NPCA Grant and partner funding would cover 75% of the total project costs (\$17,850), the landowner is responsible for the remaining costs (\$ \$5,950)

-Payment of project expenditures (contractors, project materials) will be dependent on project specifics, in some cases the landowner will pay the project costs and be reimbursed for the NPCA's contribution when the project is complete; in other cases the NPCA will pay the project costs and the applicant will pay their contribution in two installments.
+Payment of project expenditures (contractors, project materials) will be dependent on project specifics, in some cases the landowner will pay the project costs and be reimbursed for the NPCA's contribution when the project is complete; in other cases, the NPCA will pay the project costs and the applicant will pay their contribution in two installments.
 In this case, a deposit at the beginning of the project and the remainder at project completion once all accounts are reconciled.